 Now everything is set up and you can call the usual Maven install goal (mvn clean install) in order to build your project.
 The Citrus integration tests are executed automatically during the build process.
-Besides that you can call the Maven integration-test phase explicitly to execute all Citrus tests or a specific test by its name:
+Besides that you can call the Maven verify phase explicitly to execute all Citrus tests or a specific test by its name including a validation of the test results.

 '''

-mvn integration-test
+mvn clean verify

-mvn integration-test -Dtest=MyFirstCitrusIT
+mvn clean verify -Dtest=MyFirstCitrusIT

 '''